ARPA-E Statutory Authority

 (b) ESTABLISHMENT.—There is established the Advanced Research Projects Agency—Energy within the Department to overcome the long-term and high-risk technological barriers in the development of energy technologies.

-(A) to enhance the economic and energy security of the United States through the development of energy technologies that result in—
+(c) GOALS.—(1) IN GENERAL.—The goals of ARPA-E shall be—(A) to enhance the economic and energy security of the United States through the development of energy technologies that result in—

 (i) reductions of imports of energy from foreign sources;